Autism screening & diagnostic support

 M-CHAT-R screening tool

-The Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R) is a parent-report screening tool designed to assess the risk for autism spectrum disorder in toddlers.
-It consists of 20 questions that parents answer about their child's social, communicative, and play behaviors, which are critical in identifying potential signs of autism spectrum disorder.
+The Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R) is a parent-report screening tool that is designed to assess the risk for autism in toddlers.
+This autism quiz consists of 20 questions for parents to answer about their child's social, communicative, and play behaviors.
+These questions are critical in identifying potential signs of ASD in children.

-The Childhood Autism Spectrum Test (CAST) is a parent questionnaire developed by the Autism Research Centre (ARC) at the University of Cambridge.1 It can be used to screen for symptoms of autism and social communication difficulties in older children.
-A high CAST score suggests that further evaluation may be necessary.
+The Childhood Autism Spectrum Test (CAST) is a 39-item parent questionnaire developed by the Autism Research Centre (ARC) at the University of Cambridge.1 It can be used to screen for symptoms of autism and social communication difficulties in older children.
+A high score suggests that your child may benefit from further diagnostic testing for autism.

 Top ABA Therapy near you available at Action Behavior Centers